Augustineden/Getting-and-Cleaning-Data-Course-Project/README.md

 # Getting-and-Cleaning-Data-Course-Project
-Creating a tidy data set

-Creating a Tidy Data Set from Raw Experimental Data
+title: "Creating a Tidy Data Set from Raw Experimental Data"

 This project uses data collected from a group of 30 volunteers.
 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING), wearing a smartphone (Samsung Galaxy S II) on the waist.
 Using its embedded accelerometer and gyroscope, a large number of features of 3-axial linear acceleration and 3-axial angular velocity were captured at a constant rate of 50Hz.
 The obtained dataset was randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.